sackeyjason/draggable/README.md

 Iteration N of a concept for arbitrarily positioned text for note-taking, composition, research into advanced forms of collaboration with hypertext.

-TODO:

-- touchscreen compatibility

-DONE:

-- drag-scrolling (mouse)

-Not in scope

-- constrained dragging, like sorting a list
+## Roadmap

+- formatting and markup
+- card links, multiple linked spaces
+- storage, local and remote
+- realtime subspace collaboration

 ## Origins: Simple frameworkless dragging